propellerlabsio/meteor-ui5-website/public/docs/tutorial/07-Accounts.md

 ```
 ## Create a function to handle creating user accounts

-Use `Accounts.createUser(options, [callback])` method and call 3 functions to handle show or hide buttons and filter The Task list
+To add that function go to `webapp/Tasks.controller.js` file and call 3 functions to handle showing or hiding buttons and task list
 ```js
    onCreateAccount: function(){
       var input = this.getInputValues();